ADA-research/TSRC/README.md

 ## Representations
 To reproduce the results related to representations in the paper, the first two steps are the following:

-1. Get the representations of the baselines models.
+1. Get the representations of the baseline models.
 There is a file for each baseline model considered (check `runners/py` for the runner scripts).
 You can pass the parameters of the baseline models to the corresponding runner script as described in the paper.
 2. Get the representations of the TSRC framework.
 You can pass the parameters of the TSRC framework to the `runner_extract_representations_tsrc.py` script as described in the paper.

-Then you can run both clustering and classification experiments on the representations of the baselines models and the TSRC framework.
+Then you can run both clustering and classification experiments on the representations of the baseline models and the TSRC framework.

 ### Clustering

-1. Cluster the representations of the baselines models.
-You can do that by running the `runner_cluster_and_evaluate_representations.py` script and passing the path to the representations of the baselines models.
+1. Cluster the representations of the baseline models.
+You can do that by running the `runner_cluster_and_evaluate_representations.py` script and passing the path to the representations of the baseline models.
 2. Cluster the representations of the TSRC framework.
    You can do that by running the `runner_cluster_and_evaluate_representations.py` script and passing the path to the representations of the TSRC framework.
 3. You will then have the results of the clustering in the folder you specified in the runner script.
-4. We provide a Jupyter Notebook to visualize and analyse the results in `notebooks/results_analysis.ipynb`.
-Please modify the paths in the notebook to match the paths of the results in your machine then hit run all button (also, include the raw data results files as the notebook will compare the clustering results of the raw data with the clustering results of the representations).
+4. We provide a Jupyter Notebook to visualize and analyze the results in `notebooks/results_analysis.ipynb`.
+Please modify the paths in the notebook to match the paths of the results in your machine, then press the "run all" button (also, include the raw data results files as the notebook will compare the clustering results of the raw data with the clustering results of the representations).

 ### Classification
-1. Classify the representations of the baselines models.
+1. Classify the representations of the baseline models.
-   You can do that by running the `runner_classify_and_evaluate_representations.py` script and passing the path to the representations of the baselines models.
+   You can do that by running the `runner_classify_and_evaluate_representations.py` script and passing the path to the representations of the baseline models.
 2. Classify the representations of the TSRC framework.
 You can do that by running the `runner_classify_and_evaluate_representations.py` script and passing the path to the representations of the TSRC framework.
 3. You will then have the results of the classification in the folder you specified in the runner script.
-4. We provide a Jupyter Notebook to visualize and analyse the results in `notebooks/results_analysis_classification.ipynb`.
-Please  modify the paths in the notebook to match the paths of the results in your machine then hit run all button.
+4. We provide a Jupyter Notebook to visualize and analyze the results in `notebooks/results_analysis_classification.ipynb`.
+Please modify the paths in the notebook to match the paths of the results in your machine, then press the "run all" button.

 # Additional Experiments

 If you would like to use the framework in your own experiments, you can import the class `TSRC` which can be found  in `tsrc` folder (check `runners/py/runner_extract_representations_tsrc.py` for a concrete and detailed example).

-It is also possible to add more choices for student and teacher models by implementing them in a similar fashion as  current models (check `experiments/baselines` for examples) and adding them to the dictionaries in `tsrc/models_factory.py` file).
+It is also possible to add more choices for student and teacher models by implementing them in a similar fashion as current models (check `experiments/baselines` for examples) and adding them to the dictionaries in `tsrc/models_factory.py` file.

 # Notes